jpmonettas/clograms/README.md

 **Clograms** tries to close the gap between code and diagrams by creating a diagram tool that is aware of your code.

-Diagrams about your code can be helpful in lots of situations like reverse engeneering an unknown code base, document your project high level architecture, planning for a redesign.
+Diagrams about your code can be helpful in lots of situations like reverse engeneering an unknown code base, document your project high level architecture or planning for a redesign.

 **Clograms** tries to help with this tasks by combining the visualization capabilities of a diagram application with the navigation/exploration features of IDEs.